 There are many misconceptions about search engine optimization, and perhaps the biggest of them all is that SEO is dying.
 Don’t be fooled: SEO is not dying, but it’s evolving into much more than it was years ago.
 If you’ve been debating whether or not to invest in SEO for your business, read on to learn why SEO is not dying — but actually thriving.

 SEO Is Dead, Said the Naysayers

 As much as it hurts me to say it, there are plenty of marketers out there who truly believe SEO is dead.
 Whether it’s because it was too hard, it changed too much or they just couldn’t move up the Google ranks, they no longer believe SEO is a profitable marketing channel.
 Ben Hirons from SmartCompany thinks SEO is dead because he thinks it’s confusing, there are no standards, it’s lazy marketing, and it just doesn’t work.

 Those reading this are not the only ones hearing these myths.
 A Search Engine Journal poll on Twitter — all the way back in 2017 — showed that the one SEO myth marketers heard the most is that SEO is dead (41 percent).
 Four years later, that topic is still being debated, which tells you everything you need to know about whether the claim was true back then.
 More recently, SEO Book shared an infographic with various marketers claiming SEO is dead for one reason or another and why they are mistaken.
 The Medium Well claims local SEO is dead, in favor of integrated regional positioning (which sounds pretty darn similar to SEO, if you ask me).
-Finally, if you Google “SEO is dead,” more than 31 million results pop up.
+Finally, if you Google “SEO is dead,” millions of results pop up.

-Clearly, there is no shortage of both professionals and hacks claiming SEO dead.
+Clearly, there is no shortage of both professionals and hacks claiming SEO is dead.
 Fortunately, we have data and the experience to prove that SEO is not dead but flourishing.

 4 Reasons SEO Isn’t Dead